Evertras/quickview/docs/design.md

 - [x] `quickview <img>` starts a server
 - [x] The page can be viewed from browser
 - [x] The image is visible on the page

+### Hot reload

+Add a websocket endpoint that occasionally emits a message to reload the page.

+This is done when:

+- [ ] The page opens a websocket connection successfully
+- [ ] The server emits some message on the websocket 1/sec
+- [ ] The page refreshes when it receives the message